-Start the day off at St Paul’s Cathedral, on the weekend the area is super quite apart from the tourist in the area.
+Start the day off at St Paul’s Cathedral, on the weekend the area is super quiet apart from the tourists in the area.
 For a great view head to One New Change and go to the viewing platform.

-Afterwards, you can go by Monument, decide whether you want to climb 311 steps or just have a sneak peek at it.
+Afterward, you can go by the Monument which commemorates The Great Fire of London, decide whether you want to climb the 311 steps or just have a sneak peek at it.

-Cross London Bridge to Borough Markets.
+Cross London Bridge to Borough Market.
 Everyone gets confused with London Bridge and Tower Bridge.
-The first one if the ugly one and Tower Bridge is the beautifully designed bridge which you can see across the Thames from London Bridge.
+The first one is the functional one and Tower Bridge is the beautifully designed bridge originally opened in 1894 which you can see across the Thames from London Bridge.

-Have a late breakfast or early lunch (brunch) stop at Borough Markets.
-I am always overwhelmed by the choice of food option.
+Have a late breakfast or early lunch (brunch) stop at Borough Market.
+I am always overwhelmed by the choice of food options.
 It suits all dietary requirements as well!

-Head back to Thames path and you will pass HMS Belfast, get a great photo opportunity of London Skyline before crossing Tower Bridge.
+Head back to the Thames Path and you will pass HMS Belfast, get a great photo opportunity of the London Skyline before crossing Tower Bridge.

 Once you are finished the next place is the Tower of London!
-If you decide to go inside check out the 2 for 1 deal or buying tickets online to save a little bit of money.
+If you decide to go inside check out the 2 for 1 on Days Out Guide or buy tickets online to save a little bit of money.

 Both of these routes can be customised to how many days you have available to you.
-As a minimum giving your self two days will allow two pit stops and one night stay somewhere.
-Giving yourself seven days will truly allow you to see the best of both routes and if you want to do the loop then allow at least 14 days!
+As a minimum give yourself two days to allow two pit stops and one overnight stay somewhere.
+Seven days will truly allow you to see the best of both routes and if you want to do the loop then allow at least 14 days!